source-foundry/fdiff/README.md

 $ fdiff [OPTIONS] [PRE-FONT FILE PATH] [POST-FONT FILE PATH]
 ```

 By default, an uncolored unified diff is performed on the two files defined with the local file paths in the above command.

+### Options

 #### Color diffs